odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

       :align: center
       :alt: First level and action menus

-The easiest way to define the structure is to create a structure in the XML file.
-A minimal structure for our ``test_model_action`` would look like:
+The easiest way to define the structure is to create it in the XML file.
+A basic structure for our ``test_model_action`` is:

 .. code-block:: xml